 On or around May 6, 2022, a putative class action lawsuit was filed against Arqit and certain of Arqit's directors in the United States District Court for the Eastern District of New York (Case No. 1:22-cv-02604), asserting violations of federal securities laws under Sections 10(b), 14(a) and 20(a) of the Exchange Act (the "Federal Complaint").
 The Federal Complaint generally alleges that Arqit and individual defendants made materially false and misleading statements relating to Arqit's business prospects and projections.
 On September 8, 2023, the lead plaintiffs filed an amended version of the complaint (the "Federal Complaint"), which alleges the same general theory as the original complaint and asserts claims under Sections 10(b), 14(a), and 20(a) and Sections 11, 12(a)(2), and 15 of the Securities Act of 1933 (the "Securities Act").
-On November 15, 2023, the court set a briefing schedule which requires the defendants to file their motion to dismiss by January 12, 2024.
-The lead plaintiffs' response to the motion to dismiss is due on March 12, 2024, and defendants' reply is due on April 26, 2024.
+On November 15, 2023, the court set a briefing schedule which required the defendants to file their motion to dismiss on January 12, 2024.
+The lead plaintiffs responded to the motion to dismiss on March 12, 2024, and defendants replied on April 26, 2024.
+The federal court will now consider the motion, with a ruling expected in early 2025.

 Similarly, on April 18, 2023, a putative class action was filed against Arqit and certain of its directors in the Supreme Court of the State of New York (Index No. 153555/2023) (the "State Court Action").
 The State Court Action is based on nearly identical allegations as the Federal Complaint, and asserts claims under Sections 11, 12(a)(2), and 15 of the Securities Act.
 On October 2, 2023, the plaintiff filed an amended complaint, asserting the same causes of action as in the original state court complaint.
 On November 1, 2023, Defendants filed a motion to stay the State Court Action pending resolution of the federal action.
-The plaintiff's response to the motion to stay is due on December 1, 2023.
+The plaintiffs responded to the motion to stay on December 1, 2023.
+On January 9, 2024, the Supreme Court of the State of New York granted the motion to stay.